 If we were to fail to meet a NYSE American listing requirement, we may be subject to delisting by the NYSE American.
 In the event our common stock is no longer listed for trading on the NYSE American, our trading volume and share price may decrease and we may experience further difficulties in raising capital which could materially affect our operations and financial results.
 Further, delisting from the NYSE American could also have other negative effects, including potential loss of confidence by partners, lenders, suppliers and employees and could also trigger various defaults under our lending agreements and other outstanding agreements.
 Finally, delisting could make it harder for us to raise capital and sell securities.
 You may experience future dilution as a result of future equity offerings.
-In order to raise additional capital, we may in the future offer additional shares of our common stock at prices that may not be the same as the price per share in this offering.
-We may sell shares or other securities in any other offering at a price per share that is less than the price per share at which we sell additional shares of our common stock, or securities convertible or exchangeable into common stock, in future transactions may be higher or lower than the price per share paid by investors in this offering.
+In order to raise additional capital, we may in the future offer additional shares of our common stock or other securities in any other offering at a price per share that is less than the price per share paid by investors in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
+The price per share at which we sell additional shares of our common stock, or securities convertible or exchangeable into common stock, in future transactions may be higher or lower than the price per share paid by investors in this offering.